ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/Introduction_Lecture/Transcripts/Prose/AIFSS-01L_6EjIMXEBkcfaMf8_Fx9oH1QkjrulQf_ZPS_b7bZTCfw.sentences.csv_transcript.md

 24:55 [[start:1495030][end:1498950]] So first agenda setting.
 [[start:1499690][end:1503480]] Some of you will know what it is, some of you will not know what it is.
-[[start:1504330][end:1510934]] So Azure setting is something that is situated in the work on public opinion.
+[[start:1504330][end:1510934]] So agenda setting is something that is situated in the work on public opinion.
 [[start:1511062][end:1516250]] Specifically, I believe this book is called Public Opinion.
-[[start:1518110][end:1519734]] So ajana setting.
+[[start:1518110][end:1519734]]

-25:19 [[start:1519782][end:1531434]] It refers historically, although you have a more diverse way to understand it now to the role of mass media like journals and later TV in manufacturing Consent.
+25:19 [[start:1519782][end:1531434]] Agenda setting refers historically, although you have a more diverse way to understand it now, to the role of mass media like journals and later TV in manufacturing consent.
-[[start:1531482][end:1539666]] This is a textualization from the text of no, I thought I had the book cover, I forgot the name of the guy.
-[[start:1539688][end:1541322]] I'm sorry you have to look at the reference.
+[[start:1531482][end:1539666]]
+[[start:1539688][end:1541322]] You can find the book in the References.
-[[start:1541486][end:1555130]] But it is used to study how mass media can manufacture consent by drawing attention to specific issues and shaping specific expectation about the world.
+[[start:1541486][end:1555130]] But this idea is used to study how mass media can manufacture consent by drawing attention to specific issues and shaping specific expectations about the world.

-25:55 [[start:1555280][end:1569530]] So the idea is that you have a role, an active role of the elite, what I call the elite here, people which have active inference of the flow of policy or society.
+25:55 [[start:1555280][end:1569530]] So the idea is that you have a role, an active role of the elite, what I call the elite here, people who have outsize influnce on the flow of policy or society.

-26:09 [[start:1569690][end:1571034]] I will call them elite.
+26:09 [[start:1569690][end:1571034]] I will call them the elite.
-[[start:1571162][end:1576030]] And so those people, they basically transmit norms, they transmit normative expectation.
-[[start:1576530][end:1581890]] So consent to whatever is the thing that they do, they want you to do more specifically.
+[[start:1571162][end:1576030]] And so those people, they basically transmit norms, they transmit normative expectations, [[start:1576530][end:1581890]] consent to whatever is the thing that they do, or more specifically that they want you to do.
-[[start:1582310][end:1585474]] And they do so not by telling you do this and that.
+[[start:1582310][end:1585474]] And they do so not by telling you to do this and that.
 [[start:1585592][end:1588030]] They do so by building agendas.

-26:28 [[start:1588110][end:1591800]] So drawing attention to specific issues in specific way.
+26:28 [[start:1588110][end:1591800]] So drawing attention to specific issues in specific ways.
-[[start:1592490][end:1598374]] And you can see here people who are I mean, it's prevalent in political life.
-[[start:1598412][end:1599414]] Everyone knows that.
-[[start:1599532][end:1601702]] But the US.
-[[start:1601836][end:1605882]] Right wing is very transparent in doing that.
+[[start:1592490][end:1598374]] And you can see here people who are -- it's prevalent in political life, [[start:1598412][end:1599414]] everyone knows that -- [[start:1599532][end:1601702]] But in the US [[start:1601836][end:1605882]] the right wing is very transparent in doing that.
+[This statement is problematic in that it is in itself a pretty thinly veiled example of agenda setting, implying that one side in a political argument is manufacturing political opinion, but not the other.
+The impression is left that the adoption of an active inference perspective allows the imposition of norms by some agents to be recognised as such, but only at the expense of smuggling in another set of norms, those of the exponent of active inference.]

-26:46 [[start:1606016][end:1624640]] And so this is a meeting between two experts in a general setting, donald Trump and Ron DeSantis, which basically have convinced people that they should not worry about things like, I don't know, the price of life, whether we wage war here and there.
+26:46 [[start:1606016][end:1624640]] And so this is a meeting between two experts in a general setting, Donald Trump and Ron DeSantis, who basically have convinced people that they should not worry about things like, I don't know, the price of life, whether we wage war here and there.
+[Is it helpful here to talk about a policy agenda in such vague, disparaging language, suggesting further that this it represents the thinking of half the US population?
+Using ActInf to debunk a strawman agenda that has already been trashed by the speaker's use of language demeans the value of ActInf as a cutting edge tool of analysis.]

 27:05 [[start:1625730][end:1627898]] Why do we have to pay millions?
-[[start:1627994][end:1628594]] Why do us?
+[[start:1627994][end:1628594]] Why the US?
-[[start:1628632][end:1638770]] People have to pay millions to get health care, but to how LGBTQ Democratic people threaten the US.
-[[start:1638840][end:1640642]] Life in a very abstract way?
+[[start:1628632][end:1638770]] People have to pay millions to get health care, but how do LGBTQ Democratic people threaten US [[start:1638840][end:1640642]] life in a very abstract way?
+[This is a poor example as it only works as an example of agenda setting if one believes that feeling against an LGBTQ aganda was manufactured by the Republican Party.]

-27:20 [[start:1640696][end:1653590]] Like, I did not ever hear any consistent, coherent, believable mechanism by which they explained how LGBTQ threatens whatever Republicans.
+27:20 [[start:1640696][end:1653590]] I did not ever hear any consistent, coherent, believable mechanism by which they explained how LGBTQ threatens  Republicans.
+[Isn't such deprecation/rejection of evidence contrary to one's own model axiomatic for an ActInf agent?]
 [[start:1654250][end:1656662]] But they do draw attention to this topic.
-[[start:1656806][end:1661462]] They do share the expectation that Democrats and GBTQ are predators.
+[[start:1656806][end:1661462]] They do share an expectation that Democrats and LGBTQ are predators.
 [[start:1661606][end:1680500]] And they do so in a way that is able to legitimize themselves as become other people, to mobilize people to actually be behind them and do their bidding and to canalize political life in a way that is convenient for them because it keeps them in power.
+[Isn't this true of all politics by its very nature?
+Has an ActInf perspective added any value here?]
 [[start:1681430][end:1695170]] And the role of attention, the way you pay attention to things in shaping behavior, it's just a redo of what I explained in active inference.

-28:15 [[start:1695330][end:1703346]] If you believe that the forces, the way we constrain attention is explicit of behavior, then you believe in active inference just expressed differently.
+28:15 [[start:1695330][end:1703346]] If you believe that the forces, the way we constrain attention is explicative of behavior, then you believe in active inference just expressed differently.
-[[start:1703458][end:1713894]] So this is a case where you have a classical, let us say, concept in a circle sense that essentially reduces to concepts of active inference.
+[[start:1703458][end:1713894]] So this is a  case where you have a classical concept in a circular sense that essentially reduces to concepts of active inference.
-[[start:1714022][end:1725562]] It's not to say, of course, that astrology is irrelevant and we should just do cognitive sense, but this is pretty rare to have such a direct response between topics that are disciplinary this far apart.
+[[start:1714022][end:1725562]] It's not to say, of course, that astrology is irrelevant and we should just do cognitive science, but it is pretty rare to have such a direct response between topics that are disciplinary this far apart.
 [[start:1725626][end:1728880]] So this is something we should definitely pay attention to.
+[The speaker's intention is unclear here.]
-[[start:1729910][end:1732850]] So, second case study nationalism.
+[[start:1729910][end:1732850]] So, the second case study is nationalism.

 28:53 [[start:1733910][end:1751558]] Basically, this case study is entailed by what I said over the Republicans because the move by which they legitimize their rule, it is just say we share an identity here, us, conservative, traditional values, et cetera, et cetera.
 [[start:1751644][end:1754182]] And this identity, it entails specific norms.
-[[start:1754246][end:1765174]] And for reasons that we are usually left out of the frame, I so elite people run DeSantis, Trump, Napoleon, whoever.
+[[start:1754246][end:1765174]] And for reasons that we are usually left out of the frame, I so elite people Ron DeSantis, Trump, Napoleon, whoever

-29:25 [[start:1765302][end:1769110]] I get to tell you what this entity entails in terms of behavior.
+29:25 [[start:1765302][end:1769110]] get to tell you what this entity entails in terms of behavior.
 [[start:1769270][end:1779490]] You don't get to speak, really, because you are not someone who has newspapers that parrot what I say, what you say, because you have to keep constant with this subject.

-29:40 [[start:1780150][end:1784580]] And this is very consistent with the Cliodynamics by which we constructed nation states.
+29:40 [[start:1780150][end:1784580]] And this is very consistent with the dynamics by which we constructed nation states.
+[This is another strawman argument whereby having trashed the US Republican Party it is asserted that all national identities were constructed through similar machinations.]
 [[start:1785190][end:1802374]] So for the historical context, the idea that we have ethnicities and this is somehow relevant, normatively, like the Slav should organize together or the, I don't know, Hungarian should organize together, and we should get to agree to things that we do and then do them.
 [[start:1802412][end:1803510]] It's very recent.
 [[start:1805150][end:1806470]] It's extremely recent.
 [[start:1806550][end:1807290]] Dates?

 30:07 [[start:1807950][end:1836530]] Well, I won't get into the specifics, but let us say in this specific formulation, it dates from the 19th century, when you add a bunch of very powerful bureaucratic administration that took hold respectively, of France, united Kingdom, Prussia and they had the capability to rule most of the social activity, but they did not have any clear argument why people should listen to them in any capacity.
+[The suggestion here appears to be that legitimate power is exercised only by a clear argument being set out and people assentinh to this.
+Not onlyu has this never happened historically, it is hard to see how it could given the evolutionary way the ActInf mechanism works.

 30:37 [[start:1837270][end:1862650]] And the way it worked is that those administration they basically started claiming that they were somehow representative of a given ethnical and linguistic community and that in virtue of being part of this community you should listen to them and pay them respect and actively work for their goal to be fulfilled.
 [[start:1863390][end:1875854]] And of course it is not that easy to make this claim but what happened is they invested a huge deal of energy and organization into actually having people buy that.
-[[start:1875892][end:1888530]] They built schools, they built prison, they built psychiatric hospital, they built a lot of infrastructure that enabled them to transmit norms in a very robust way and transmit identity in a very robust way.
+[[start:1875892][end:1888530]] They built schools, they built prisons, they built psychiatric hospital, they built a lot of infrastructure that enabled them to transmit norms in a very robust way and transmit identity in a very robust way.
 [[start:1888600][end:1902322]] And in doing that they managed to embed most of the micro social relation you could have into their specific ethnicity and into the normative power they lend to this ethnicity.

 31:42 [[start:1902466][end:1914202]] So at some point, you know, I always forget farmer in a lost village in France you only meet at tax time.
 [[start:1914256][end:1920922]] So main arm come and tell you give your grain and you give your grain because else you're dead.